smbuglass/waterdeep-campaign-notes/content/notes/Places/Unknown Zhentarim Base.md

 ---
 title: "Unknown Zhentarim Base"
 ---
 [[notes/Factions/The Zhentarim|The Zhentarim]] base made up of two towers that has some kind of forcefield around it.
 We discovered it by going through a portal from [[notes/Places/Yellow Spire|Yellow Spire]].
+We don't currently know its exact location.

 # Portal Room
 There are several other teleporter runes in that room, as well as several chests.